Pluscarden Abbey: Valliscaulian priory

 Alexander II granted the Order extensive lowland estates between the rivers Ness and Spey.
 He also gave the priory the earnings of mills in Pluscarden, Elgin, Dunkinedir, Molen, Forres and Dulpoten and salmon fishing rights in both the Findhorn and Spey.
 The priory was also granted a tithe on all the iron mined in the forests of Pluscarden.
 All of these taken together meant that Pluscarden prospered.

 Contemporary chronicles from the priory do not exist however the Liber Pluscardensis is a history of Scotland which borrows heavily from the writings in the Scotichronicon and Fordun and was penned in Pluscarden in 1461 at the behest of the Abbot of Dunfermline.
 The document was written by a secular cleric called Maurice Buchanan but he gives no information originating from the priory's monastic establishment.

 It has traditionally been held that there were two 14th century fires at the priory.
 The first was ascribed to Edward I of England in 1303 and the second, in 1390, to Alexander Stewart, 1st Earl of Buchan, and called the Wolf of Badenoch.
-Certainly, the physical evidence confirms that there was a significant fire and that the damage caused to the transepts were never restored points to dwindling resources.
+Certainly, the physical evidence confirms that there was a significant fire and that the damage caused to the transepts was never restored points to dwindling resources.
 In 1398 Prior Thomas Fullonis resigned having served for 21 years.
 He wrote to the Bishop of Moray informing him of the hard times at the priory but that Prior Alexander (1398 – c.1417) had been elected and had been tasked with repairing the deteriorating church and living areas.

 The state of the house, both physically and politically, had by the 15th century, become serious with regular arguments breaking out over who should be prior.
 Falling income and disjointed contact with France due to the Hundred Year War (1337–1453) exacerbated the situation.
 The Scottish houses were given an exemption from attending the yearly General Chapter at Val de Choux.